al-niessner/DAWGIE/Python/dawgie/fe/README.md

 # REST API

 Describes the REST API (endpoints) that DAWGIE provides to access the data it manages.
 Inputs to the REST API are mostly if not all URL parameters.
-The outputs are JSON or text.
+The outputs are HTML, JSON or text depending on the endpoint.

 Each endpoint begins with `/app`, short for application, to identify the REST API that can be programatically accessed.
 These endpoints are different than the endpoints that return fixed pages like /pages/index.html that is the front page.
 The endpoints are then further subdivided into logical groups: `/app/db`, `/app/filter`, `/app/pl`, `/app/schedule`, `/app/search`.
 There are several endpoints that do not fall into these logical groups as well.